Medical Professionalism: What does it mean and why does it matter?

-At the 2017 Doctors Nova Scotia (DNS) annual conference in June, physicians will explore and define opportunities for the medical profession to get back on track as trusted leaders, mentors and healers.
+At the 2017 Doctors Nova Scotia (DNS) annual conference in June, physicians explored and defined opportunities for the medical profession to get back on track as trusted leaders, mentors and healers.

 “While many health-care issues are beyond physicians’ control, to get back on track we must take ownership of those things that are firmly within our domain of influence,” said Dr. André Bernard, DNS Board chair.
-Dr. Bernard will facilitate the conference education sessions on Friday and Saturday.
+Dr. Bernard facilitated the conference education sessions on Friday and Saturday.

-The education sessions will explore medical professionalism from three angles: patient-centred care; system quality and accountability; and intra-professional collaboration.
-Events include a panel discussion with panelists who are passionate about medical professionalism, a compelling keynote address and small group discussions.
+The education sessions explored medical professionalism from three angles: patient-centred care; system quality and accountability; and intra-professional collaboration.
+Events included a discussion with panelists who are passionate about medical professionalism, a compelling keynote address and small group discussions.

 Approaches to health system planning and health-care delivery are designed around care providers rather than patients.
 Patients want to be active participants in health-care decision-making, but communication between physicians and patients often breaks down.
 Research indicates effective communication increases the self-management of chronic disease.